prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 ::: tip Submission on Brightspace

 - Open BS LMS and go to the `Activities` > `Assignments page`.
-- Go to `Midterm: Mobile Design Assets`
+- Go to `Midterm: Submission 1` or `Midterm: Submission 2` depending on the submission number.
 - Upload your compressed folder on the assignment page in BS LMS and click the submit button.

 :::